“Why would I want to wash my hands of my washing machine? It is my favorite appliance!”

 After you have figured out how to pull the excess water from your clothing, you need to figure out how to get them totally dry.

-A clothes line is the most common option.
-You can create your own by hanging string between two trees.
-You can place two poles on the ground with string in between and hang your clothes on that.
+A clothesline is the most common option.
+You can create your own by hanging a string between 2 trees.
+You can place 2 poles on the ground with string in between and hang your clothes on that.

 You can create a pulley system that makes the clothes come to you, so you never have to leave your porch if you so desire.

 The options are pretty limitless with these clothes line ideas.

 6. Invest Or Build Your Own Clothing Racks